Huntysaurus/plant-pals-backend/README.md

 ## Plant Pals

-Back-end created with Ruby, using Sinatra and Active Record ruby gems.
+Back-end created with Ruby, using Sinatra and Active Record.

 ## The idea behind Plant Pals